Yemeni Socialist Party: History

+Aden Emergency and the National Liberation Front

+In 1963, against the backdrop of the previous year's revolution in North Yemen, the local uprising against British occupation spread to the Aden Protectorate.

+The British declared a state of emergency and tried to hold on to Aden for years, but eventually withdrew in 1967, marking the birth of the independent People's Republic of Southern Yemen (which later became known as the People's Democratic Republic of Yemen or just South Yemen).

+The main groups leading the uprising were the Front for the Liberation of Occupied South Yemen (or FLOSY) and the National Liberation Front (or NLF).
+A power struggle ensued between the two, with the NLF eventually winning.
+In 1968, in what was known as a "Corrective Move," the NLF was purged of all Nasserist elements, after which South Yemen officially became a Marxist-Leninist state.
+The NLF then renamed itself simply the "National Front" and in 1978 became the Yemeni Socialist Party.
+All other political parties were amalgamated into the Yemeni Socialist Party too, which became the only legal party.

-South Yemen
+Governance of South Yemen

-The party was established by Abdul Fattah Ismail in 1978 following a unification process of a number of Yemeni revolutionary groups in both South and North Yemen.
-The core of the YSP came from the Unified Political National Front Organisation – itself the result of merging three parties, namely the National Front for the Liberation of Occupied South Yemen (NLF), the Democratic Popular Union Party (Marxist) and the Popular Vanguard Party (a left-wing Ba'athist party), and from the Yemeni Popular Unity Party in North Yemen – itself the result of merging of five left-wing organisations, namely the Revolutionary Democratic Party of Yemen, the Popular Vanguard Party in North Yemen, the Organisation of Yemeni Revolutionary Resistors, the Popular Democratic Union and the Labour Party.
-The sole legal party in the country, it won all 111 seats in the parliamentary elections in December 1978.
+The party was established by Abdul Fattah Ismail in 1978 following a unification process of several Yemeni revolutionary groups in both South and North Yemen.
+The core of the YSP came from the United Political Organization of the National Front – itself the result of the merger of three parties, namely the National Liberation Front (NLF), the Democratic Popular Union Party (Marxist) and the Popular Vanguard Party (a left-wing Ba'athist party) – and the Yemeni Popular Unity Party in North Yemen, which had itself emerged from the merger of five left-wing organisations, namely the Revolutionary Democratic Party of Yemen, the Popular Vanguard Party in North Yemen, the Organisation of Yemeni Revolutionary Resistors, the Popular Democratic Union and the Labour Party.
+The sole legal party in the country, the YPS won all 111 seats in the parliamentary elections in December 1978.

 In power, the YSP was beset by internal divisions.
 In 1980 Ismail was replaced as President of South Yemen by Ali Nasir Muhammad, who was a more moderate and conciliatory leader compared to the pro-Soviet leftism of Ismail.
 He sought to improve relations with South Yemen's Arab neighbours and the West.
-Conflict between the two factions led to the South Yemen Civil War in 1986 which led to the death of Abdul Fattah Ismail, although his ally Ali Salem al Beidh took control of the party, while the more moderate Haidar Abu Bakr al-Attas became president.
+Conflict between the two factions led to the South Yemen Civil War in 1986 which led to the death of Abdul Fattah Ismail, although his ally Ali Salem al-Beidh took control of the party, while the more moderate Haidar Abu Bakr al-Attas became president.
 Al-Beidh and al-Attas would occupy positions in the government of a reunified Yemen until the 1994 civil war.
 Parliamentary elections were held in October 1986, and although the YSP remained the sole legal party, independent candidates were allowed to contest the elections, winning 40 of the 111 seats, with the YSP winning the other 71.